ROCvT-OCS-TAB/appclassdoc/README.md

 This Python package will use the [PeopleCode parser](https://github.com/lbaca/PeopleCodeParser) to analyze PeopleSoft Application Class source code and generate an HTML API documentation site similar to Java's Javadoc.

+### Changes

+This package was altered by @ROCvT-RSR01:

+1. Accepts markdown in comments.
+2. If you use -n to keep existing classes, they also show in the navigation.
+With -n, you add classes to the docs.

 ## Prerequisites

 ### Application Class Source Code